kewalaka/terraform-azure-starter-template/docs/Getting-started.md

 ![](images/ado-clonenewproject.png)

 You'll be prompted to authenticate

 ![](images/vscode-authenticate.png)

 Then the repository will start cloning:

 ![](images/vscodenotification-cloningrepo.png)

 Select to "open" in an new workspace:

 ![](images/vscodenotification-openrepo.png)

 ## Add some code

 Select the source control button:

 ![](images/vscode-check-ing.png)

 Enter a description of what is being check-in, e.g. "initial commit", and press Ctrl+[Enter]

+## What next?

+Now you've created your first project, you can use a template to [add a pipeline to an existing project](/docs/Add%20Pipelines%20To%20An%20Existing%20Project.md).